 Bin Laden is indisputably no longer in a position to head up al-Qaeda as long as he remains in a deceased state.
-Presumably, having been given an honorable funeral to prevent ticking off any more terrorists, he has gone wherever good terrorists go when they die, and has been busy fooling around with the army of virgins promised to him by his spiritual advisers, who I’m sure checked their holy books at least twice to be sure they could rightly offer that reward.
+Having been given an honorable funeral (likely to prevent ticking off any more terrorists), he has presumably gone wherever good terrorists go when they die, and has been busy fooling around with the army of virgins promised to him by his spiritual advisers, who I’m sure checked their holy books at least twice to be sure they could rightly offer that reward.
 This strikes me as a terrible waste of virgins.
 I’ll bet he’s real sorry now about all the mean things he did, too.
 Former my foot.

 Wouldn’t it be funny if that teaching turned out to be true, but when he got there the virgins all turned out to be thirteen-year-old boys?
 A little detail his holy men forgot to mention.
 Maybe the God of terrorists has a sense of humor; his worshipers certainly don’t.

 What can I say?
 Religion often makes people stupid.
 But that’s a topic for another post someday, and I’ve digressed.

 Some designations remain for life, even though the designee goes on to other things; and some do not.